Global and Local Semantic Completion Learning for Vision-Language Pre-training: Experiments

 \subsection{Visualization Analysis}

 To demonstrate that MGSC boosts cross-modal alignment for global representations, we visualize cross-attention maps between text [CLS] and the whole image in the last layer of the fusion encoder.
 We conduct max-pooling on attention maps of 12 heads to draw heatmaps, as shown in Fig.~\ref{fig:intro_visulize}(a) and Fig.~\ref{fig:visualization}.
-Compared with pre-trained by CL, VTM and MLM, the model with MGSC can recognize relevant regions more precisely.
-For example, in the first image of Fig~\ref{fig:intro_visulize}(b), the attention distribution of global text representation to the image is scattered without MGSC, while after masked global semantic completion, [CLS] pays attention to the fish, lemons, asparagus in the image.
+Compared with the baseline, the model with MGSC can recognize relevant regions more precisely.
+For example, in the first image of Fig~\ref{fig:intro_visulize}(b), the attention distribution of global text representation to the image is scattered without MGSC, while after MGSC pre-training, [CLS] pays attention to the fish, lemons, asparagus in the image.
 Taking the second image of Fig~\ref{fig:visualization} as another example, the model pre-trained with MGSC identifies the dishes and sink in the kitchen, which indicates a desirable global-local alignment ability.

 Observing attention maps of 12 heads in Fig.~\ref{fig:visualization}, we find that the attention maps without MGSC are basically the same for an image, but for the model pre-trained with MGSC, the attention maps of different heads are distinctive, which means that each head learns various information from the image.
-Overall, masked global semantic completion encourages global representations to learn cross-modal interactions, extracting useful knowledge from the other modality.
+Overall, MGSC encourages global representations to learn cross-modal interactions, extracting useful knowledge from the other modalities.

 In Fig. \ref{fig:visualization_token}, we present visualizations of cross-attention maps for certain text tokens to illustrate the local-local alignment capability of MLTC.
 Compared to the baseline pre-trained with CL, VTM, MLM and MGSC, the regions associated with the specific words receive notable attention upon incorporating MLTC.
 For instance, in the first image, the model with MLTC pre-training successfully recognizes the plane wheels.
-Similarly, in the fifth image, the model with MLTC can find out the basket in the complex bathroom environment.
+Similarly, in the fifth image, the model with MLTC can find the basket in the complex bathroom environment.
 These results indicate masked local token completion enhances our model's comprehension of multimodal data.